The best running jackets 2023: ultralight windbreakers and waterproofs

 Reasons to avoid

+"A fantastic, lightweight, highly waterproof jacket with good features for running and also hiking in the mountains," says our trail running expert.
 The Berghaus Hyper 140 jacket strikes the perfect balance between weight and waterproofing.
 We weren't expecting much from such thin, flexible fabric, but it did a fantastic job of repelling rain on test.

 The cuffs and hem are close fitting, and we found that the high front zip offered great protection to keep your top dry.
 However, the hood lacks a flexible peak to direct the water out of your eyes, so we found it works best if you have a water-resistant baseball hat underneath.
 The jacket comes with a separate stuff sack, which would benefit from being slightly larger as it is not easy to achieve perfectly economical folds on the move.

 This jacket is great for people who love the outdoors, be it hiking or trail running.
-It is comfortable, lightweight, will fight the elements and offers good breathability for a genuine waterproof jacket.
+It's comfortable, lightweight, will fight the elements and offers good breathability for a genuine waterproof jacket.
 Saying that you will need to provide additional ventilation on warmer days and on runs where you are making more effort.

 Read our full Berghaus Hyper 140 lightweight running jacket review